 Over time, you should see your SDRs flourish, and their response rates should significantly improve across channels.

-Once your SDRs make contact, it’s time for them to start the qualification process.
+Once your SDRs make contact with your outbound and inbound leads, it’s time for them to start the qualification process.
 They’ll need to use their communication skills and product knowledge to collect firmographic information.
 It’s also important for them to understand the needs of each lead.

 To accurately record the right information, your SDRs must have a methodical process.
 This information also has to be recorded without errors, so they can offer a full picture of the client.

-Once your SDRs have all of the information they need, it’s time for them to make a judgment call about whether a lead is qualified.
+Once your SDRs have all of the information they need, it’s time for them to make a judgment call on which ones are qualified leads and should be given to your sales reps.

 At this point of the sales cycle, your leads might not properly understand the value propositions or intricacies you’re offering.
 So it might be necessary for your SDR to share information about your product or service with your leads.